Retirement Age for Women

 If you’re a married woman expecting to combine your wealth with your husband during retirement, outliving your savings may be less concerning.

 But keep in mind that women tend to live two to three years longer.
 And it’s not uncommon for women to be widows for 15 years or more.
-To reduce the odds of outliving your savings, it’s generally wise to plan for living until 85 or 90.
+It’s generally wise to plan for living until age 85 or 90 to reduce the odds of outliving your savings.

 At 65, the average life expectancy is 21.5 years if you’re a woman and 19 years if you’re a man, according to the SSA’s life expectancy calculator.
 Half of the population will live longer than life expectancy.